SGC Card Grading Review – Is It Better Than PSA?

 What Should I Enter For A Declared Value?

-As noted, a declared value is used for the grading company to determine the appropriate insurance needed for when they ship your card back to you.
+As noted, a declared value is used by the grading company to determine the appropriate insurance needed for when they ship your card back to you.

-The declared value also determines the cost to grade a specific card.
-The higher the declared value, the higher the cost to grade.
+The declared value also determines the cost of grading a specific card.
+The higher the declared value, the higher the cost of grading.

-I recommend trying to guesstimate the grade of the card and then from there attempt to estimate the potential value, if graded.
+I recommend trying to guesstimate the card’s grade and then, if it is graded, attempting to estimate its potential value.

-From there, SGC will ask you to choose your return shipper, either USPS or Fedex.
+From there, SGC will ask you to choose your return shipper, USPS or FedEx.
 USPS is a bit cheaper.
-Once you have paid for your order, you will then need to ship your cards to SGC.
+Once you have paid for your order, you must ship your cards to SGC.

 Send your cards to SGC at: